GlermS/the-dev-challenge/README.md

 * merchant_address: string
 * merchant_name: string
 * user_id: integer
+* created_at: datetime
+* updated_at: datetime

-The second model represents the
+The second model represents the users.
+The data was persisted in the database, with the following fields:

+* id: integer
+* name: string
+* email: string
+* created_at: datetime
+* updated_at: datetime

 The database setting and migrations are saved in the folder "db".
 The model class is defined in the folder "app/models".